-Another thing worth mentioning here is that mechanical keyboards come with different types of switches, such as Cherry Blue, Cherry Black, and Cherry Greens etc. Each of these switches have its own characteristics but our favorite are the Cherry MX Blue because they provide good tactile feedback.
+Another thing worth mentioning here is that mechanical keyboards come with different types of switches, such as Cherry Blue, Cherry Black, and Cherry Greens, etc. Each of these switches has its own characteristics but our favorite is the Cherry MX Blue because they provide good tactile feedback.

 These macros can certainly give you a competitive edge while gaming.
-Some keyboards come with a set of extra keys, so that these keys can be used to assign macros in future.
+Some keyboards come with a set of extra keys so that these keys can be used to assign macros in the future.

 Apart from this, you can save different gaming profiles and each of these profiles would have a unique preset for each game.

 Although normal backlighting is present in almost every gaming keyboard nowadays, there are some little differences.

 Some keyboards offer single-color RGB backlighting with some brightness adjustment, and nothing else.
 On the other hand, some keyboards come with full per-key backlighting that lets you customize backlighting for each of its keys.
 They also offer some cool RGB effects such as color-shifting, wave patterns, etc.

 Wired keyboards connect with your PC through a USB port.
 Although they come with rather long USB cables, there’s certainly a limit about how freely you can move.